Georgia DNP Programs - 2020 Rankings

 The College of Nursing at Augusta University is recognized for its online graduate education and through an evidence-based curriculum has produced nurse leaders who are committed to better health outcomes for our communities.
-Established in 2005, this Doctor of Nursing Practice degree in Georgia was the first DNP program in the state.
+Established in 2005, this Doctor of Nursing Practice degree was the first DNP program in Georgia.
 The program is offered as a post-BSN and post-MSN-pathway and comes with several concentration options.

 Post-BSN to DNP Tracks: Adult Gerontology Acute Care Nurse Practitioner